-You can respond to an alert notification from within your LogicMonitor account, or from the email or text message that notified you.
+As discussed in the following section, there are several places from which you can respond to an alert.
 While the response method is subject to personal preference, there are guidelines for the type of response you should provide, depending upon whether you can resolve the issue at hand.

 LogicMonitor supports three response types.
-The appropriate use of each is discussed in the following sections:
+Guidelines for the appropriate use of each are discussed in the following sections:

 - Adjusting alert thresholds.

-- Scheduling down time to cover periods of expected recurring maintenance.
+- Scheduling downtime, discussed in the next section, to cover periods of expected recurring maintenance.

 - Eliminating the alerting DataSource instance from discovery, or creating a cloned DataSource to discover/classify it with different alert thresholds.
 If there is a set of instances that should not be discovered (e.g. NFS mounted filesystems on Linux hosts) or for which you require different thresholds than other instances (e.g. QA VIPs on load balancers), you can achieve that with Active Discovery filtering.